ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Version -02 to -03 ## {#sec-02-03}

-* Used lowercase "client", "resource server", and "authorization server".
+* Lowercase "client", "resource server", "authorization server", and "access token".

 * Consistent update of section numbers for external references.